stephmarie17/docs-shared/dbx/causal-consistency.rst

      - If a write operation must precede other write operations, the server runs this write operation first.

-       For example, you can call |insert-one-method| to insert a document, then call
-       |update-one-method| to modify the inserted document.
-If a secondary node receives
-       your update operation and has not yet written the original insert operation to its :manual:`oplog </reference/glossary/#std-term-oplog>`, this operation is blocked until the secondary applies the changes from the insert.

    * - Writes follow reads
-     - If a write operation must follow other read operations, the driver runs the read operations first.
+     - If a write operation must follow other read operations, the server runs the read operations first.

-       For example, you can call |find-one-method| to retrieve a document, then call
-       |delete-one-method| to delete the retrieved document.
-The server that receives
-       the delete waits to run the operation until it applies the changes from the original find operation.

 .. tip::